get-convex/table-history/README.md

 - `id`: the id of the document that was changed
 - `doc`: the new version of the document that was changed, or null if the document was deleted
-- `ts`: the timestamp of the change
+- `ts`: the timestamp of the change.
+See [serializability](#serializability).
 - `isDeleted`: whether the document was deleted
+- `attribution`: an optional arbitrary object that will be stored with the history entry

 See more example usage in [example.ts](./example/convex/example.ts).